LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 the user or a private third party?

-**Hate Speech**: Does the message contain prejudice towards a group classified as protected according to German, UK or US law?
+**Hate Speech**: Does the message contain prejudice towards a group classified as protected according to the law of Germany, UK, USA or your country of residence?

-**Sexual Content**: Does the message contain sexually explicit content, such as descriptions of sexual acts?
+**Sexual Content**: Does the message contain or request sexually explicit content, such as descriptions of sexual acts?

 ### Scales